FSSCoding/webscraper/README.md

 🚀 **A self-contained, portable web scraper with optional semantic analysis capabilities.**

+This is the web search tool used in my [Qwen-Code fork](https://github.com/FSSCoding/qwen-code), providing significantly better search results than standard implementations.
 Drop this module into any project and start scraping with semantic intelligence!

 ## ✨ Features